Obama hits Russia, China for "lack of urgency" on climate

 No deals have been made yet on three main goals of the U.N. conference.
 Those are pledges to cut emissions in half by 2030 to keep the Paris climate deal’s 1.5 degree Celsius temperature limit goal alive; the need for $100 billion annually in financial help from rich countries to poor ones; and the idea that half of that money goes to adapting to global warming’s worst effects.
 Several other issues, including trading carbon and transparency, also weren’t solved yet.

 Numerous developing nations were pessimistic.
-They called progress “disappointing” and not near enough, saying announcements on fighting climate change were high in quantity but worried that they were low in quantity.
+They called progress “disappointing” and not near enough, saying announcements on fighting climate change were high in quantity but worried that they were low in quality.

 Representatives of 77 developing nations, along with China, said until this climate conference fixes the financial pledge problem to help poor nations cope with climate change these talks cannot be successful.